How do I apply for undergraduate on-campus housing?

 When will I receive my assignment?
 (Residence Halls Only)

-Students applying for traditional residence halls will select their own building and room during the online room selection process which takes place in the spring (dates have not yet been assigned for fall 2014).
+Students applying for traditional residence halls will select their own building and room during the online room selection process which takes place in the spring.

-Students applying for residential colleges and the honors house will have their rooms assigned by the Res Life assignments staff in the spring (dates have not yet been assigned for fall 2014).
+Students applying for residential colleges and the honors house will have their rooms assigned by the Res Life assignments staff in the spring.

 To check your assignment online, log in to your PAWS account.
 Click on “Student Services” on the menu.
 Select “Student Housing” and click on “View Application Status.”